-Tropical Medicine Specialty capabilities in practice 1.
-Able to provide clinical leadership and support to the laboratory Descriptors Demonstrates awareness of developments, both scientific and managerial, that may affect the delivery of diagnostic Microbiology (Bacteriology, Virology, Mycology and Parasitology) services.
-Understands legislation relevant to diagnostic Microbiology laboratories including that related to Health and Safety.
-Demonstrates knowledge and understanding of methods of microbiological investigation.

-Demonstrates ability to select and advise on appropriate microbiological tests for clinical investigation and to oversee appropriate turnaround times.
-Demonstrates knowledge and understanding of Microbiological (Bacteriology, Virology, Mycology and Parasitology) method validation and verification, and the concepts of sensitivity and specificity as applied to Microbiological tests. • Demonstrates ability to effectively use and oversee Internal Quality Control (IQC) and External Quality Assurance (EQA) data to assure the overall quality of microbiological diagnostics. • Demonstrates knowledge and understanding of Laboratory Information Management Systems (LIMS) and other Healthcare Information Technology systems, including understanding relevant information governance legislation. • Demonstrates ability to work effectively and provide clinical leadership in a multidisciplinary team within the diagnostic Microbiology laboratory. • Able to evaluate and oversee the introduction of novel laboratory tests Domain 1: Professional values and behaviours Domain 2: Professional skills • Practical skills • Communication and interpersonal skills • Dealing with complexity and uncertainty Domain 3: Professional knowledge • Professional requirements • National legislative requirements • National legislative requirements • The health service and healthcare systems in the four countries Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Domain of Capabilities in patient surety and quanty improvement CbD Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1
+- Demonstrates awareness of developments, both scientific and managerial, that may affect the delivery of diagnostic Microbiology - (Bacteriology, Virology, Mycology and Parasitology) services. - Understands legislation relevant to diagnostic Microbiology laboratories including that related to Health and Safety. - Demonstrates knowledge and understanding of methods of microbiological investigation. - Demonstrates ability to select and advise on appropriate microbiological tests for clinical investigation and to oversee appropriate turnaround times. - Demonstrates knowledge and understanding of Microbiological (Bacteriology, Virology, Mycology and Parasitology) method validation and verification, and the concepts of sensitivity and specificity as applied to Microbiological tests. - Demonstrates ability to effectively use and oversee Internal Quality Control (IQC) and External Quality Assurance (EQA) data to assure the overall quality of microbiological diagnostics. - Demonstrates knowledge and understanding of Laboratory Information Management Systems (LIMS) and other Healthcare Information Technology systems, including understanding relevant information governance legislation. - Demonstrates ability to work effectively and provide clinical leadership in a multidisciplinary team within the diagnostic Microbiology laboratory. - Able to evaluate and oversee the introduction of novel laboratory tests

-2. Able to use the laboratory service effectively in the investigation, diagnosis and management of infection.

-Generic Professional Capabilities Demonstrates understanding of the biology of micro-organisms that may cause diseases in humans and the principles of the host-pathogen interaction.
-Demonstrates ability to effectively advise on appropriate Microbiological (Bacteriology, Virology, Mycology and Parasitology) investigations.
-Demonstrates an understanding of the human microbiome, colonising organisms, and the features of pathological infection.
-Demonstrates ability to effectively use microbiological and other data, to form an appropriate differential diagnosis.
-Demonstrates knowledge and understanding of national and international microbiological guidelines.
-Demonstrates ability to liaise effectively with other specialty diagnostic services.
-Able to inform and develop local guidelines and standard operating practice (SOP's) Domain 1: Professional values and behaviours Domain 2: Professional skills Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Domain 3: Professional knowledge Professional requirements National legislative requirements National legislative requirements The health service and healthcare systems in the four countries Domain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement

-- · · · · ·
+Generic Domain 1: Professional values and behaviours

+Professional Domain 2: Professional skills

+Capabilities Practical skills

+Communication and interpersonal skills

+Dealing with complexity and uncertainty

+Domain 3: Professional knowledge

+Professional requirements

+National legislative requirements

+The health service and healthcare systems in the four countries

+Domain 5: Capabilities in leadership and team working

+Domain 6: Capabilities in patient safety and quality improvement

+bomain of capabilities in patient surcey and quality improvement

 Evidence to inform CbD

 decision Mini-CEX

 ECE

 QIPAT

 TO

 MCR

 ES report

-2 411 FRCPath Part 1
+FRCPath Part 1

-3. Able to advise on 3.
-Able to advise on infection prevention, control and immunisation
+DOPs

+2. Able to use the la aboratory service effectively in the investigation, diagnosis and

+management of i

-Descriptors Demonstrates knowledge and understanding of Standard
+Descriptors Demonstrates understanding of the biology of micro-organisms

-Precautions in Infection Prevention and Control (IP&C) and
+' that may cause diseases in humans and the principles of the

+host-pathogen interaction.

-ability to advise on the appropriate use of Personal Protective
+Demonstrates ability to effectively advise on

-Equipment (PPE).
+appropriate Microbiological (Bacteriology, Virology, Mycology

+and Parasitology) investigations.

+Demonstrates an understanding of the human microbiome,

+colonising organisms, and the features of pathological infection.

+Demonstrates ability to effectively use microbiological and other

+data, to form an appropriate differential diagnosis.

-Demonstrates knowledge and understanding of Transmission-
+Demonstrates knowledge and understanding of national and

-based Precautions in IP&C, including appropriate patient

-isolation and cohorting.
+international microbiological guidelines.

+Demonstrates ability to liaise effectively with other specialty

+diagnostic services.

+Able to inform and develop local guidelines and standard

+operating practice (SOP's)

+Generic Domain 1: Professional values and behaviours

+Professional Domain 2: Professional skills

+Capabilities Practical skills

+Capabilities

+Communication and interpersonal skills Dealing with complexity and upportainty

+Dealing with complexity and uncertainty Demoin 3: Professional knowledge

+Domain 3: Professional knowledge

+Professional requirements

+National legislative requirements

+The health service and healthcare systems in the four countries Domain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement

+Evidence to inform decision